 Never Not Loving You Wall Art

 A graphic poster fits the bill for kids of any age: The word art will add a pop of color to your toddler’s playroom, a sweet message to your teen’s locker, or even a reminder of home to a new college undergrad.
-The poster, which measures 11 inches wide and 14 inches high and is printed on recycled paper using vegetable inks, comes unframed—though framing options (white, black, gold, and gallery wall clips) are also available for an additional cost.
+The poster measures 11-inches wide and 14-inches high and is printed on recycled paper using vegetable inks.
 We think this particular print would look especially striking in a bold pink or yellow frame, too.

 Tumbling Tower Building Blocks

 A colorful game that’s easy to stow away when not in use will make parents and kids happy this February 14.
 Playing couldn’t be any simpler: First, create a tower with the stackable bright, colorful rectangular blocks, then roll the dice to see which color block you must remove.
 If a player knocks down the tower when removing a block, that person loses the game.
 (Parents need not worry: The blocks are lightweight and won’t injure small hands when they tumble.)
 When solo, kids can use the blocks to create other designs and towers, too.

 From the bestselling author of I Didn't Do My Homework Because... and A Funny Thing Happened on the Way to School... comes the beautifully illustrated tale of an elephant with a real crush.
 The sweet—and very relatable—story helps kids make sense of romantic relationships.
 In a silly style that’s easy to comprehend, the words on the pages remind readers of all ages that sometimes love can be confusing and hard to express, but good things come to those who are patient and kind.
 This sweet love story, appropriate for all ages, is sure to land a permanent spot on your family’s bookshelf.

 Who Will My Lover Be?
 Game Box